What is a kWh and how much does electricity cost per kWh?

 - Why some appliances use much more gas or electricity than others – and how much individual appliances use

-You can then use that information to help you monitor your gas and electricity use, cut costs and lower your bills.
+You can then use that information to help you monitor your gas and electricity use, and cut the cost of your bills.

-It’s also a good way to make really accurate comparisons if you’re thinking of switching gas or electricity provider, or want to check you’re getting a good deal, because you can look at the exact cost of electricity per kWh – and then do the same for gas.
+It’s also a good way to make sure you’re getting a good deal if you’re thinking of switching gas or electricity provider.
+By looking at the exact cost of electricity or gas per kWh, you can compare different tariffs like for like.

 A kilowatt hour (kWh) is a measure of how much energy you’re using.

-It doesn’t mean the number of kilowatts you’re using per hour.
-It is simply a unit of measurement that equals the amount of energy you would use if you kept a 1,000 watt appliance running for an hour:
+Despite the name, it doesn’t mean the number of kilowatts you’re using per hour.
+It’s a unit of measurement.
+1 kilowatt hour is the amount of energy you’d use if you kept a 1,000 watt appliance running for an hour.

-So if you switched on a 100 watt light bulb, it would take 10 hours to rack up 1 kWh of energy.
+- A 100 watt light bulb would take 10 hours to rack up 1 kWh

-Or a 2,000 watt appliance would use 1 kWh in just half an hour.
+- A 2,000 watt dishwasher would use 1 kWh in just half an hour

 - Keeping an immersion heater (3,000 watts) on for 20 minutes